 If they ask for immediate payment or threaten to call the legal authorities, it’s a phone scam.
 The IRS will definitely mail you a bill and wouldn’t send the police after real criminals in that way.

 The general rule of phone scams: If someone asks you to pay them through an iTunes gift card, Western Union money transfer, or any other payment that’s untraceable, it’s more than likely a scam.

 The thing is, phone scams exist because they work.
 The only way to stop scammers from bombarding Americans with robocalls and neighbor spoofed numbers is to shut down their ability to make money.
 And that’s no easy task.

 Here are four ways you can protect yourself, including one that helps stop scammers for good.

 We know it can be difficult to do, especially if the scammer is using a phone spoofing technique to make it look local.
 But if you’re not familiar with the number, let it go to voicemail and then check to see if it’s worth your time.

 Try to learn more about the organization or company the phone scammer is supposedly representing before giving away any of your personal information.
 If you’re suspicious, ask for ways to follow up with them before giving away your Social Security Number, bank account information, or home address.

 Getting on Do Not Call lists won’t always protect you, so you’ll need to take another step.
 Go to https://complaints.donotcall.gov and file a complaint about a specific number.

 The only real way to stop phone scams for good is by using a third-party app like Robokiller, whose advanced technology identifies spam calls and possible phone scams before they ever reach you.
-Robokiller uses a database of globally blacklisted calls and neighbor spoofing identification to avoid scammers trying to reach your phone.
+Robokiller uses a global block list and neighbor spoofing identification to avoid scammers trying to reach your phone.

 Remember when we said phone scams will continue to be a part of everyday life unless something changes?
 RoboKiller is driving real change.